CoryParsnipson/electronics-experiments/ap5726-lcd-backlight-driver/README.md

 ![KiCAD Visualizer vs real life board](/images/ap5726-lcd-backlight-driver/visualizer-vs-irl.png?raw=true)

 The components are small and it is recommended to assemble the board using flux and a soldering iron with an SMD tip.
+You will also need a hotplate or hot air rework station to solder the LQH44PN220 inductor, since the pads are completely underneath the component.

+### Testing

 ![Working PCB with breadboard LED mock fixture](/images/ap5726-lcd-backlight-driver/working-breadboard.jpg?raw=true)